 It has been our house for a little while, so we have a deeper connection with it.
 Located at the southeast end of Playa Zicatela, it is a good surfing spot for beginners.
 This is the perfect beach for relaxing and enjoy the beautiful landscape.
 Waves can be a bit strong to swim in, but still is a good place to hang out.

-At the very end of the beach there is a promontory overlooking the ocean, where sometime jugglers celebrate the sunset playing with flaming bolas.
-You carefully can go to the other side, our suggestion is to not climb over but wait for the wave to let you walk trough an opening in the rocks.
+At the very end of the beach, there is a promontory overlooking the ocean, where sometimes jugglers celebrate the sunset playing with flaming bolas.
+You carefully can go to the other side, our suggestion is to not climb over but wait for the wave to let you walk through an opening in the rocks.
 Another incredible beach is waiting for you.
 Very quiet and stunning.
 We went there in the morning and nobody was around.
 Don’t miss it!

 PUERTO ANGELITO & PLAYA MANZANILLO

 These are two beautiful beaches around Puerto Escondido that you absolutely have to visit.
 They share a small bay, protected from the sea’s strength, so there are not many waves and the water is really warm.
 No jokes, the warmest ocean water EVER.